Administrative Rule Adopted by FPD&R Board Pursuant to Rule-Making Authority

 Membership shall continue until the Member's employment with the Bureau of Fire and Rescue or Bureau of Police terminates for any reason, other than retirement pursuant to Section 5-304 of the Plan or disability under Section 5-306 or 5-307 of the Plan.

-(A) Persons other than FPDR Three Members who are currently employed by the bureau of Fire and Rescue or the Bureau of Police who participate in the Public Employee Retirement System of the State of Oregon, or will so participate after a waiting period, shall not be Members.
+(A) Persons other than FPDR Three Members who are currently employed by the Bureau of Fire and Rescue or the Bureau of Police who participate in the Public Employees Retirement System of the State of Oregon, or will so participate after a waiting period, shall not be Members.

 (B) The chief of the Bureau of Police or the Bureau of Fire and Rescue shall be a Member unless the terms of employment of such chief provide otherwise.